-This assay employs the quantitative sandwich enzyme immunoassay technique.
-Antibody specific for hCG has been pre-coated onto a microplate.
-Standards and samples are pipetted into the wells with a Horseradish Peroxidase (HRP) conjugated antibody specific for hCG.
-Following a wash to remove any unbound reagent, a substrate solution is added to the wells and color develops in proportion to the amount of hCG bound in the initial step.
-The color development is stopped and the intensity of the color is measured.
+This assay adopts quantitative sandwich enzyme immunoassay technique.
+Antibody specific to GIP has been pre-coated onto a microplate.
+Standards and samples are pipetted into the wells and then GIP is bound by the immobilized antibody.
+After removing unbound substances, a biotin-conjugated antibody specific to GIP is added to the wells.
+After washing, avidin conjugated Horseradish Peroxidase (HRP) is added to the wells.
+Following a wash to remove unbound avidin-enzyme reagent, then a substrate solution is added to the wells and later color develops in proportion to the amount of GIP bound in the initial step.
+At last, measure the intensity of color after stopping color development.